EV Charging Station Installer and EVSE Guide

-The proper term for an EV charging station is EVSE which stands for Electric Vehicle Supply Equipment.
+The technical term for an EV charging station is EVSE, which stands for Electric Vehicle Supply Equipment.
 Some consider EVSEs to be a “slightly smart power cord” as the conversion from AC to DC and battery management is handled by the vehicle itself.
 These types of “EVSEs” can be mounted to a wall or plugged in when needed, like using a mobile charger.

 AC Charging an EV (EVSE Destination Charger)

 Every EV has an “onboard charger,” a converter that changes your home’s AC power into DC power that can be stored in the vehicle’s batteries.
 This is the most common way of charging electric vehicles.
 These are perfect for homes and charging overnight.